jphalimi/PythonForMIC/Doc/library/xdrlib.rst

 .. exception:: Error

-   The base exception class.  :exc:`Error` has a single public attribute :attr:`msg` containing the description of the error.
+   The base exception class.  :exc:`Error` has a single public data member :attr:`msg` containing the description of the error.